 - No dogs, headphones, or jogging strollers.
 These make the race dangerous for everyone.

-- The race directors reserve the right to reject any entry for any reason.
+- The race director reserves the right to reject any entry for any reason.

 - Entry fees are non-refundable, even if the race is canceled because of an act of nature or mankind.